evhub/coconut/DOCS.md

 - `"name"`: the version codename
 - `"spec"`: the numerical version with the codename attached
 - `"-v"`: the full string printed by `coconut -v`

+#### `coconut.convenience.CoconutException`

+If an error is encountered in a convenience function, a `CoconutException` instance may be raised. `coconut.convenience.CoconutException` is provided to allow catching such errors.